 Minor changes in the conceptualization of CA over the past decade have been noted.
-Such changes have appeared in the literature in a nonsystematic manner.
+Such changes have appeared in the literature in a non-systematic manner.
 In addition, some elements of the CA construct have never been spelled out clearly.
-In the following sections the conceptualization of CA will be enunciated in three major areas: (1) types of CA, (2) causes of CA, and (3) effects of CA.
+In the following sections the conceptualization of CA will be enunciated in four major areas: 1) types of CA, 2) causes of CA, 3)treatment of CA, and 4) effects of CA.